tddstud10/tddstud10/README.md

     - ☐ xunit 1.9 tests when mixed with xunit 2.0 projects (in same solution) doesn't execute
   - ☐☐ Visual Feedback & User Experience
       - ☐ The icon - needs to say grey - when we are not sure...
-      - ☐ 3 stage update of markers [a] dim the greens once out of date [b] new code should be uncovered to start with [c] update coverage
-      - ☐ as and when seq points are detected, update them in the IDE
       - ☐ streaming update - as a test gets over, its coverage is updated
       - ☐ progress of individual steps
       - ☐ true cancellation semantics
         - ☐ Cancellation token can be passed to rundata
       - ☐ Bring back partial covered lines
-      - ☐ Editor discrepancies
-        - ☐ first time markers are not gettign shown - on scroll up and then down, they get shown
-        - ☐ [permanent fix] Editor crashes as unit test name doesnt ge registered sometime through Maker
-        - ☐ markers are getting created on the fly adn a new line is added
-        - ☐ Defects: If last line doenst have a newline - at Microsoft.VisualStudio.Text.SnapshotSpan..ctor(ITextSnapshot snapshot, Span span) at R4nd0mApps.TddStud10.Hosts.VS.Helper.TextViewCoverageProviderBase.AddWordSpan(List`1 wordSpans, ITextSnapshot snapshot, Int32 startColumn, Int32 totalCharacters, CovData covered) in d:\src\r4nd0mapps\tddstud10\Hosts\VS\TddStudioPackage\EditorExtensions\TextViewCoverageProviderBase.cs:line 159 at R4nd0mApps.TddStud10.Hosts.VS.Helper.TextViewCoverageProviderBase.GetWordSpans(ITextSnapshot snapshot) in d:\src\r4nd0mapps\tddstud10\Hosts\VS\TddStudioPackage\EditorExtensions\TextViewCoverageProviderBase.cs:line 206
     - ☐ Toolwindow
       - ☐ write errors in toolwindow, clean for every session
       - ☐ click on the status icon should open the toolwindow
      - ☐ Messages from the test adapter should come up in the tool window
   - ☐☐ Release blockers
     - ☐ snk/signing problem
     - ☐ without solution items snapshoting fails